rework-com/rework-mcp-server/README.md

 ## Disclaimer

-This software makes use of third-party APIs and may reference trademarks or brands owned by third parties.
-The use of such APIs or references does not imply any affiliation with or endorsement by the respective companies.
+This software makes use of the Rework API.
 All trademarks and brand names are the property of their respective owners.
-This project is an independent work and is not officially associated with or sponsored by any third-party company mentioned.
+This project is not officially associated with or endorsed by Rework.
-# rework-mcp-server